joelchan/notes/discourse-graph/sources/@cambrosioOvercomingBottleneckKnowledge2020.md

                 - section 1 introduces the context, section 2 is about "why we want x-bases"

-                - section 3 starts to get at the heart of the hypothesized distinction between databases and knowledgebases - is this the key distinctino being made here between [[sys/CIViC]] and [[sys/OncoKB]]?
+                - section 3 starts to get at the heart of the hypothesized distinction between databases and knowledgebases - is this the key distinctino being made here between [[ART - CIViC]]

                     - ![](https://firebasestorage.googleapis.com/v0/b/firescript-577a2.appspot.com/o/imgs%2Fapp%2Fmegacoglab%2FAaRtdype4X.png?alt=media&token=9e46e8a0-4d5c-47a3-87aa-00b1ed9871f1) (p.
 310)